 Time: 2024-06-12

-Twisting of Sewing Threads and Technical Yarns
+Twisting of Filament Sewing Thread and Technical Yarn

-What is Twisting?
+What is twisting?

 Objectives of Twisting